semgrep/semgrep-docs/docs/kb/semgrep-ci/scan-monorepo-in-parts.md

     /src/moduleC
     /src/moduleD

-Then it would logically make sense to split this into four separate scans in CI, one for each module.
+Then splitting its scans into four separate scans, one for each module, would provide a logical separation for findings.

 To actually achieve this, you would use the `--include` flag ([see CLI reference](/docs/cli-reference/)) to only scan files in each module's code path: